Registration / Re-registration

 For on-site registration, you may pay by Visa or MasterCard credit card, or by check made payable to the University of Montpellier’s Accounting Officer.

-For payment by bank transfer: please contact yourfaculty for instructions.
+For payment by bank transfer: contact yourfaculty for instructions.

-Registration will only be processed upon receipt of payment.
+Registration will not be processed until payment is received.
 The registration office does not accept cash payments.

-Can I delay the processing of my check payment?
+Can I delay the processing of my payment by check?

 No. Registration payments are processed daily in accordance with current regulations.
-If you anticipate having difficulty making a payment, please do not hesitate to contact theregistration coordinator.
+If you think you may have difficulty making a payment, please do not hesitate to contact theregistration coordinator.

 I don't have a way to pay.
 Can someone else pay the registration fees for me?

 Yes.
-However, please make sure the third party is able to pay so that you don’t end up with an unpaid balance with the university.
+However, please make sure this third party is able to pay so that you don't end up with an unpaid balance with the university.

 Is it possible to pay in installments?

 Yes, for enrollment in a national degree program.
 Payment in three installments is available for amounts of €100 or more.
 The first installment must be paid by credit card during online registration or when finalizing registration at the registration office.
-At the same time, the other two installments will be set up for automatic debit authorization.
-This payment method is not available if the credit card expires before the final scheduled debit.
+At that time, direct debit authorization will be set up for the remaining two installments.
+This payment method is not available if your credit card expires before the final scheduled payment.

 Before making any payment in three installments, please ensure your credit card is valid for all three installments.

-Contact theFaculty's registration office; they can offer you some solutions.
+Contact theFaculty's registration office; they may be able to offer you some solutions.
 For online payments, only Visa and Mastercard are accepted.

-When I registered online, I indicated that I receive a means-tested grant (CROUS), but the amount requested does not match my situation.
+When I registered online, I indicated that I receive a means-tested scholarship (CROUS), but the amount requested does not match my situation.
 How can I correct this?

 Go back to the “ANNUAL DATA” page of the registration application you used.